tomkovich/tomkovich-s-slider/README.md

 <strong>autoplay</strong>: boolean </br>
 <strong>default</strong>: false </br>

-If you find a mistake write to me - tomkovich.ya@yandex.by or yanaooppss@gmail.com
+If you find a bug write to me - tomkovich.ya@yandex.by or yanaooppss@gmail.com